BootyPlatooners/CollegeMoodMeter/README.md

 ##JSON Objects & Parameters

 ###List of JSON Arrays:
-* `sp13`: Array of Week Statistics Objects for Spring 2013.
+* `sp13`: Array of fifteen Week Statistics objects for Spring 2013.
-* `au13`: Array of Week Statistics Objects for Autumn 2013.
+* `au13`: Array of fifteen Week Statistics objects for Autumn 2013.
-* `sp14`: Array of Week Statistics Objects for Spring 2014.
+* `sp14`: Array of fifteen Week Statistics objects for Spring 2014.
-* `statistics`: Array of Semester Statistics Objects for each semester.
+* `statistics`: Array of Semester Statistics objects for each semester.

 ###Week Statistics Object Parameters
-Each of the sixteen objects list the week number, calculated ratchet level, and the number of occurances of keywords.
+Each of the fifteen objects list the week number, calculated ratchet level, and the number of occurances of keywords.
 * `weekNumberCount`: Number of the week in the semester (`1` - `16`).
 * `ratchetLevel`: Level of ratchetness during the weekend.
 * `turnupCount`: Number of occurrences during weekend.